tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 |---------|----------|---------|------------|
 | 0.000000 | 0.001622 | 0.020001 | 0.001414 |

-You read that right, that is about 2ms on average per query, with a standard deviation of 1.5ms.
-That is a 100x improvement on our original naïve implementation.
-What is even more interesting is that the maximum of 20ms is due to PHP garbage collection.
-If we use `gc_disable();`, we can get the maximum value at around 5ms instead of 20ms.
-This, at the same time, lowers the standard deviation down to approximately 1ms.
+You read that right, that is about 2 ms on average per query, with a standard deviation of 1.5 ms. That is a 100x improvement on our original naïve implementation.
+What is even more interesting is that the maximum of 20 ms is due to PHP garbage collection.
+If we use `gc_disable();`, we can get the maximum value at around 5 ms instead of 20 ms. This, at the same time, lowers the standard deviation down to approximately 1 ms.

 The way we get to these results is straightforward.
 First, try to return as soon as possible.
 In other words, try to figure out as early as possible if you're going to be unable to find any results before proceeding onto more costly operations.
 For instance, the first thing we want to do is to iterate through the list of unique tokens of the query.
 You will have noticed the word `unique`.
 Yes, there is no point in checking if a given token is known more than once.
 That is our first optimisation.